 Pacific Crest events begin Friday morning, with the competition and fun continuing into Sunday afternoon.
-The full, fun weekend includes Tour de Crest Bike Tours, 72.3 BEASTMAN, Olympic & Ultra-Sprint Triathlons, Duathlons & AquaBike, Marathon, Half-Marathon, 10k, 5k, 25K Trail Run and three kids events – truly something for everyone!
-Plus, The Village shopping area in Sunriver becomes the Athletes Village and Sports & Fitness Expo, with a terrific assortment of gear, clothing, health products, food and beverages to sample and fun “giftables” to purchase.
+The full, fun weekend includes Tour de Crest Bike Tours, 72.3 BEASTMAN, Olympic & Ultra-Sprint Triathlons, Duathlons & AquaBike, Marathon, Half-Marathon, 10k, 5k, 28K & 50K Trail Run and three kids events – truly something for everyone!
+Plus, The Village shopping area in Sunriver becomes the Athletes Village and Sports & Fitness Expo, with a terrific assortment of gear, clothing, health products, food and beverages to sample and fun “gifts” to purchase.
 In the Deschutes Brewery Beer Garden, next to the Village Bar and Grill, athletes, family and friends can enjoy Deschutes Brewery beers, great food, and live entertainment throughout the weekend.
-Bands from around the region, including the extremely popular Hit Machine will perform Friday and Saturday nights to Rock the Village and keep the celebration in full swing.
-Plus local groups will entertain the crowd through the afternoons Friday and Saturday.
+We will host a FREE SUNSET CONCERT on Friday and Saturday night open to the community.
+We will Rock the Village and keep the celebration in full swing all weekend.

 Join the many thousands of athletes who have enjoyed the Pacific Crest experience and take this opportunity for fun, camaraderie, and most of all – some of the best competitive racing you will find in the country.
 It’s an ideal active family vacation opportunity in beautiful Sunriver, in the heart of scenic Central Oregon.

 The event and accomodations often SELL OUT so it is advised you register and make your travel plans as soon as possible.
 There is only enough room for 1,000 bikes in the multi-sport events.
 You don’t want to miss out on this spectacular event!